-1 credit This course is designed to give students a new understanding of the world around them, and the processes of change.
+This course is designed to give students a new understanding of the world around them, and the 85% on the Earth Science Regents, and teacher processes of change.
 The curriculum is based on the Core Curriculum Guide offered by New York State.
 A hands-on, problem-solving approach will be used to investigate topics in meteorology, astronomy, and geology.
 All students must be enrolled in Regents Earth Science lab.